prancer-io/cloud-validation-framework/README.md

-# python3 package manager is pip3, install it for the system.
-sudo apt-get install python3-pip
+--  python3 package manager is pip3, install it for the system. sudo apt-get install python3-pip
-# Will require the python mongo client library for interaction
-sudo pip3 install pymongo
+--  Will require the python mongo client library for interaction sudo pip3 install pymongo
-# Will use requests library for http and https
-sudo pip3 install requests
+--  Will use requests library for http and https sudo pip3 install requests
-# Need antlr runtime
+--  Need antlr runtime
 pip install antlr4-python3-runtime
-# Parsing HCL
+--  Parsing HCL
 pip install pyhcl==0.3.10
-#install requirements
+-- install requirements
 pip install -r requirements.txt

 Mongo DB version used - 3.2.21 , can be upgraded to 3.4.18 or even ater 3.6.9.
 The latest current release is 4.0.4